jeffriechers/NetScaler_Terraform_Template/Readme.md

 If you do want to rollback in this method, make sure to delete your terraform.tfstate and any tfstate.backups in your folder so that it runs as a new build on that new snapshot.

 ## TERRAFORM CONFIGURATION GUIDE
-1. Copy certificate and key files to the ./Certificates directory.
+1. Copy certificate and key files to a ./Certificates directory in your project.
     - PEM file format is recommended.
     - If you are storing your directory in a public Github repository, make sure to delete these certificates after they have been imported.
 2. Modify the provider.tf with your NetScaler access information.